inovex/elements/packages/elements/src/components/ino-table-header-cell/readme.md

 let the `ino-table` handle it.
 Otherwise, you have to implement the logic to reset other columns in the table yourself (which may be useful when you want to sort for multiple columns).

-For the recommended approach, set the `column-id` such that the `ino-table` knows the identify of this column.
+For the recommended approach, set the `column-id` such that the `ino-table` knows the identity of this column.
 For more details, see the documentation of `ino-table`.

 ```html
 <tr slot="header-row">